erikvanoosten/metrics-scala/README.md

 If you need another version mix please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), or sent an email to the [metrics mailing list](http://groups.google.com/group/metrics-user).

-Note: If Akka has a newer minor-version, you can use that instead of the version metrics-scala was build against.
-(In addition, if you want to use Akka 2.4 with scala 2.10 and 2.11, you use the build for Akka 2.3 as Akka 2.4 is binary compatible with Akka 2.3.)
+Akka 2.4 is binary compatible with Akka 2.3, and Akka 2.5 is binary compatible with Akka 2.4.
+Therefore you can freely use a metrics-scala build that was compiled against an older Akka version.

 (*) Hdr is an optional dependency.
 The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of